tal-rofe/url-shortener/README.md

 # URL Shortener

-This project is a demo for URL shortener with the following components: API Gateway, Lambda, S3, CloudFront.
+This project is a demo for URL shortener with the following components: Route53, ACM, API Gateway, Lambda, S3, CloudFront.
 This project will be deployed using Terraform.

 ### Disclaimer